Setting up a recruitment agency in Switzerland: Requirements and costs

 Fees

-The fee for issuing the brokerage or lending permits is CHF 750 – 1,650, depending on the work involved.
-These fees are charged for both cantonal and SECO permits.
+The fee for issuing the placement and staff leasing licence is CHF 750 – 1,650, depending on the work involved.
+These fees are charged for both cantonal and SECO permits. as set out in Art.
+7 of the Ordinance on Fees under the Employment Agencies Act (GebV-AVG).

 Application